Bladetrain3r/Magic-Launcher-Extras/time_tracking/Magic-Project/DOCS/Architecture.md

 ## Extension Points

+### Added Enhancements
+- **DECLINE State**: Actively document when you decide something is NOT worth doing.
+(10/5/2025)
+- **Index Filter**: List command returns a numbered index which can be used instead of full project name for the status command.

 ### Future Enhancements
 - **Menu Mode**: Interactive TUI for project browsing
 - **Sync Backend**: Git/cloud sync for cross-device access